 The Juilliard School of Dance has set artistic standards since the year 1905.
 The school opened its dance division in 1951 and is popularly known for accepting only the best dance students in the world.

 Also Read: Top Dance Schools Around the World

 After completing a degree in Dance, you have plenty of opportunities in the employment world.
 Here are some of the popular job profiles:

 - Set Designer

 - Professional Dancer

 - Personal Trainer

 - Dance Teacher

 Are you interested in pursuing any popular dance course abroad?
-Connect with our experts at Leverage Edu and kickstart your study abroad journey.
+Connect with our study abroad experts and kickstart your study abroad journey.
 Call us at 1800 57 2000 to book your FREE counselling session today.